donovanh/vision.rodeo/content/blog/2025-03-16-tabletopkit/index.md

 ### GroupActivityManager

-To bring it all together, we set up a group activity session:
+To introduce multiplayer, we set up a group activity session:

 ```swift
 import GroupActivities